Things I'm not buying in 2026

 Cheap stuff that costs more in the long run

-I’m officially done with low-quality items that break quickly, can’t be repaired and need replacing again and again.
-They’re cheap at the checkout, but expensive in waste, frustration and time.
+I'm officially done with low-quality items that break quickly, can't be repaired and need replacing again and again.
 In 2026 I'd rather wait, save, buy secondhand, or buy nothing at all than deal with another short-lived object.
 My new motto: buy once, use forever.

 'Just in case' purchases